-It is not the intention of the Ranger department to control the behavior of our staff while they are not on duty, but we do have some expectations of off-duty Rangers even so.
+It is not the intention of the Ranger department to control the behavior of our staff while they are not on duty, even so we do have some expectations of off-duty Rangers.

-While in Uniform: A Ranger in uniform, visibly displaying Ranger logos on their person or property (e.g., vehicle), or otherwise representing themselves as a Ranger, has a duty to act in a manner consistent with Ranger Department policies, including these reporting requirements.
+While in Uniform: A Ranger in uniform, visibly displaying Ranger logos on their person or property (e.g., vehicle), or otherwise representing themselves as a Ranger, has a duty to act in a manner consistent with Ranger Department policies, including the reporting requirements described later.
 If you wish to shed your responsibilities, or know you will be unable to meet the expectations of being a Ranger (for example, if you are intoxicated), be sure to shed your visible affiliation with the Rangers as well.